komastudios/android-gamesdk/README.md

 ### Build with locally installed SDK/NDK

-If the Android SDK is already installed locally, then download only the Game SDK source and build tools (~500Mb).
+If the Android SDK is already installed locally, then download only the AGDK source and build tools (~500Mb).

 ```bash
 repo sync -c -j8 gamesdk